 "Exactly!
 It's common for new companies to take out startup loans to get their businesses going.
 The difference is that I doubt Sam will charge you an outlandish interest rate."

 Merlin relaxed back into his seat and rested the slateboard on his knees.
 "A business loan.
 I suppose… I could accept that," he finally replied.
 "That's a better idea than anything I've been able to come up with.
 I'll need to write up our policies and requirements, and then have her go with me to take them to a local promotional agency as soon as possible, maybe this afternoon.
 I don't care what kind of shipment we take, as long as we're up and flying before I completely run out of funds."

 Jiro smiled, ruffling the fur between Merlin's ears with his fingers.
 "Finally!
 He sees reason!"

 Merlin was about to retort when a klaxon sounded loudly.
 An approaching cargo carrier stopped to hover over the empty landing pad on the Horizon's starboard side.
 He and Jiro watched as an Okami freighter painted in deep purple settled to the ground amidst a cloud of dust.

-Jiro covered his eyes with a hand and his partner began coughing into the crook of his elbow, silently wishing the klaxon alarm had given them more time to prepare for the sudden windy dust storm.
+Jiro covered his eyes with a hand and his partner began coughing into the crook of his elbow, silently wishing the klaxon alarm had given them more time to prepare for the sudden windy dust storm of the ship’s landing thrusters.
 Once the other vessel had powered down and they could hear again, Merlin wiped his eyes and then brushed the dust from his face fur.